ECB's Bonnici says Greeks must decide if they want to stay in euro

-In the referendum, Greeks will say whether they are in favor of a cash-for-reforms proposal from Athens' international creditors which the government has called a humiliation and is urging voters to reject.
+In the referendum, Greeks will say whether they are in favour of a cash-for-reforms proposal from Athens' international creditors which the government has called a humiliation and is urging voters to reject.

 "The question of the referendum is whether they want to be with the euro," Bonnici, who is head of the Maltese central bank, told reporters at an event in Milan.